How Many Hours of Sleep Is Best For You

 Sleep deprivation and poor sleep do not affect everyone similarly.
 According to established research, women are more prone than males to have insufficient sleep; this may be related to mental health issues as well.
 Sleep deprivation is also more common among adolescents and young adults.
 Their biological clocks encourage people to remain up later, but the requirement to get up for school or work tends to cut their sleep opportunities short.

 Some people may also be more likely to experience problems with sleep quality.
 People from certain racial and ethnic minority origins are also systematically more prone to sleep less.
 This could be the result of psychosocial stress, discrimination, or other circumstances, according to studies.

 Concentrating on obtaining enough sleep is a goal that can assist alter your overall health in ways you may not have noticed.
-Begin by improving your own bedtime habits, and then consider how you might be able to optimise your bedroom for a good night’s sleep.
+Begin by improving your own bedtime habits, and then consider how you might be able to optimise your bedroom and mattress for a good night’s sleep.
 When everything else fails, communicating with your healthcare practitioner about why you’re having difficulties sleeping is critical; doing so may uncover an underlying health condition that’s contributing to your weariness.

 NOSDA believes that everyone deserves a quality sleep that is affordable!
 Nosda provides Malaysians with the ideal mattress options offering comfort at its best.
 Identify your sleeping position, know the firmness you want and understand your preferred mattress type and body weight- then check-out the nosda mattress 100-Night sleep trial!